-- (1) Technical limits established for the operation of transmission equipment shall be applied consistently in planning and engineering studies, Congestion Revenue Rights (CRRs), Day-Ahead studies, Real-Time security analyses, and operator actions. - (2) Unless an Emergency Condition has been declared by ERCOT, the ERCOT System shall be operated in such a manner that the occurrence of a Credible Single Contingency will not cause any of the following conditions: - (a) Uncontrolled breakup of the ERCOT Transmission Grid; - (b) Loading of Transmission Facilities above defined Emergency Ratings that cannot be eliminated in time to prevent damage or failure following the loss through execution of specific, predefined operating procedures; - (c) Transmission voltage levels outside system design limits that cannot be corrected through execution of specific, predefined operating procedures before voltage instability or collapse occurs; or - (d) Customer Outages, except for high set interruptible and radially served loads.
+- (1) Technical limits established for the operation of transmission equipment shall be applied consistently in planning and engineering studies, Congestion Revenue Rights (CRRs), Day-Ahead studies, Real-Time security analyses, and operator actions. - (2) ERCOT shall operate the system such that pre-contingency flows are within applicable Transmission Facility Ratings. - (3) ERCOT shall operate the system such that, unless an Emergency Condition has been declared by ERCOT, the occurrence of a Credible Single Contingency will not cause any of the following conditions: - (a) Uncontrolled breakup of the ERCOT Transmission Grid; - (b) Loading of Transmission Facilities above defined Emergency Ratings that cannot be eliminated in time to prevent damage or failure following the loss through execution of a Constraint Management Plan (CMP);

+- (c) Transmission voltage levels outside system design limits that cannot be corrected through execution of a CMP before voltage instability or collapse occurs; or - (d) Customer Outages, except for Load that is included in a CMP, high set interruptible and radially served Loads.